DavideDeFeudis/fbw17-lots/projects/README.md

     - All changes to that arr are again saved to that file
     - Offer a route to fetch a post with all of its subposts
     - Offer a route to receive new incoming discussion entries /answers for a topic / post
-        - add the new discussion entrie into the topics array / topics file
+        - add the new discussion entry into the topics array / topics file
 - Write a frontend that
     - Displays all main topics
     - On click on a topic: show this topic with all sub-threads